-At December 31, 2013, the Company had \$540.9 million in reinsurance receivables with respect to both paid and unpaid losses ceded.
-Of this amount, \$145.4 million, or 26.9%, was receivable from C.V.
+At December 31, 2014, the Company had \$670.9 million in reinsurance receivables with respect to both paid and unpaid losses ceded.
+Of this amount, \$102.3 million, or 15.2%, was receivable from C.V.
 Starr (Bermuda) ("C.V.
-Starr"); \$95.3 million, or 17.6% was receivable from Federal Crop Insurance Company ("FCIC"); \$43.9 million, or 8.1%, was receivable from Transatlantic Reinsurance Company ("Transatlantic"); \$37.7 million, or 7.0% was receivable from Berkley Insurance Company ("Berkley"); and \$27.4 million, or 5.1%, was receivable from Munich Reinsurance America Inc. ("Munich Re").
-The receivable from C.V.
-Starr is fully collateralized by a trust agreement.
-No other retrocessionaire accounted for more than 5% of the Company's receivables.
+Starr"); \$75.0 million, or 11.2%, was receivable from Resolution Group Reinsurance (Barbados) Limited ("Resolution Group"); \$64.6 million, or 9.6%, was receivable from Federal Crop Insurance Company ("FCIC"); \$60.7 million, or 9.0%, was receivable from Zurich Vericherungs Gesellschaft ("Zurich"); \$39.5 million, or 5.9%, was receivable from Transatlantic Reinsurance Company ("Transatlantic"); \$37.2 million, or 5.5%, was receivable from Hannover Rueck SE ("Hannover"); \$35.2 million, or 5.2%, was receivable from Axis Reinsurance Company ("Axis") and \$33.9 million, or 5.1%, was receivable from Axa Seguros Gen SA De Seguros Y Reaseguros ("Axa Seguros").
+The receivables from C.V.
+Starr and Resolution Group are fully collateralized by individual trust agreements.
+No other retrocessionaire accounted for more than 5% of our receivables.
 Although management carefully selects its reinsurers, the Company is subject to credit risk with respect to its reinsurance because the ceding of risk to reinsurers does not relieve the Company of its liability to insureds or ceding companies.
 See ITEM 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition".